Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Introduction and Results

-We investigate the evolution of scalars and fermions as an initial value problem (Cauchy problem) for the corresponding quantum fields on a cosmological space-time.
-We find that the initial temperature has a negligible effect on the vacuum energy for late times.
+\item{{\it We investigate} the evolution of scalars and fermions as an initial value problem (Cauchy problem) for the corresponding quantum fields on a cosmological space-time.}

+\item{ {\it We find} that the initial temperature has a negligible effect on the vacuum energy for late times.}

-Both axions and neutrinos can lead to vacuum effects lasting cosmological time scales.
+\item{Both axions and neutrinos can lead to vacuum effects lasting cosmological time scales.
 Any of the two heavier neutrino mass eigenstates $ \nu_2 $ and $ \nu_3 $ would produce a large negative dark energy in the $ (50 \; {\rm meV})^4 $ range.
-Hence, either the heavier neutrinos $ \nu_2 $ and $ \nu_3 $ annihilate with their respective anti-neutrinos in a time scale of the age of the universe {\bf or} a stable scalar particle with mass in the $ \gtrsim 50 $ meV range must be present in order to reproduce the observed value of the dark energy eq.(\ref{datoI}).
-However, we find that the second possibility is inconsistent with the observed dark energy equation of state.
+Hence: